-- (1) Beneficial ownership by a person assumes the exercise of all share options, warrants and rights held by such person. - (2) Percentage ownership is based on 48,683,244 shares outstanding as of March 9, 2011. - (3) Includes 29,778,802 shares held by Halco Holdings Inc. ("Halco").
-Halco is wholly owned by Halco Trust, a discretionary trust with a independent trustee.
+- (2) Percentage ownership is based on 49,519,958 shares outstanding as of March 9, 2012. - (3) Includes 29,778,802 shares held by Halco Holdings Inc. ("Halco").
+Halco is wholly owned by Halco Trust, a discretionary trust with an independent trustee.
 Trencor and certain of Trencor's subsidiaries are the sole discretionary beneficiaries of Halco Trust.
-The protectors of the trust are Mr. Neil Jowell, the chairman of both our board of directors and the board of directors of Trencor, Mr. Cecil Jowell, Mr. McQueen and Mr. Nurek, all members of our board of directors and the board of directors of Trencor and Mr. Edwin Oblowitz, a member of the board of directors of Trencor. - (4) Includes 694 restricted share units granted on January 3, 2011 under the 2007 Share Incentive Plan (the "2007 Plan"). - (5) Includes 29,778,802 shares held by Halco, 101,244 shares held by the James E. Hoelter & Virginia S. Hoelter Trust, 552,656 shares held by the JEH-VSH Limited Partnership #1, and 419,246 shares held by the JEH-VSH Limited Partnership #2.
+The protectors of the trust are Mr. Neil Jowell, the chairman of both our board of directors and the board of directors of Trencor, Mr. Cecil Jowell, Mr. McQueen and Mr. Nurek, all members of our board of directors and the board of directors of Trencor and Mr. Edwin Oblowitz, a member of the board of directors of Trencor. - (4) Includes 29,778,802 shares held by Halco (which in terms of SEC regulations are solely reported herewith as beneficially owned by Mr. Hoelter due to his position as a director of Trencor), 113,438 shares held by the James E. Hoelter & Virginia S. Hoelter Trust, 519,156 shares held by the JEH-VSH Limited Partnership #1, and 370,746 shares held by the JEH-VSH Limited Partnership #2.
 The general partners of each of the partnerships are James and Virginia Hoelter.
 Mr. Hoelter is one of our directors and a member of the board of directors of Trencor.
-Mr. Hoelter disclaims beneficial ownership, except to the extent of his pecuniary interest therein, if any, of the shares held by Halco.
-Also includes 694 restricted share units granted on January 3, 2011 under the 2007 Plan.
+Mr. Hoelter disclaims beneficial ownership, except to the extent of his pecuniary interest therein, if any, of the shares held by Halco. - (5) Includes 29,778,802 shares held by Halco (which in terms of SEC regulations are solely reported herewith as beneficially owned by Mr. Cecil Jowell and Mr. Neil Jowell due to their position as a directors of Trencor) and 596,956 shares held by EA Finance, a company owned by a trust in which members of Mr. Cecil Jowell and Mr. Neil Jowell's family are discretionary beneficiaries.
+Mr. Cecil Jowell and Mr. Neil Jowell are our directors, directors of Halco, protectors of the Halco Trust and members of the board of directors of Trencor.
+In addition, Mr. Cecil Jowell has a